CDPR-Modding-Documentation/Cyberpunk-Modding-Docs/for-mod-creators/core-mods-explained/archivexl/archivexl-body-mods-and-refits.md

 If you know something that should be on the list, please edit [the-wiki.md](../../modding-tools/the-wiki.md "mention")!
 {% endhint %}

+{% hint style="warning" %}
+As of 16-Mar-2024 Gymfiend body does not work and returns `BaseBody` in CET.
+{% endhint %}

 | Mod                                                                                  | Tag name | substitution value |
 | ------------------------------------------------------------------------------------ | -------- | ------------------ |
 | [KS Lion's Lush Body](https://www.nexusmods.com/cyberpunk2077/mods/4901)             | Lush     | `&body=lush`       |